Alley Oop: Supporting characters

 New stories typically introduced new characters, especially when those stories were set outside of Moo.
 Therefore, a "supporting character" is one who has been featured across multiple storylines.

-Eeny, the dictator, was a transparent representation of Hitler.
+Eeny, the dictator, was a transparent representation of Adolf Hitler.
 In her first story, in 1937, she recruited "hairshirts", taught them a familiar arm-raised salute, and installed herself as "dictator" while leaving Queen Umpa as a figurehead ruler.
 In her second story, in 1942, she and her "Moozys", headed by the armbanded "Moostapo", overran the country and herded its citizens into "concentration caves."

 The Lemian King was inconsistent during Hamlin's run.
 King Tunk first appeared in 1934 as a bald man with a stubbled chin, and he remained so through 1938.
 In 1944, this same character was named Wur rather than Tunk, although Sawalla's King Wur had previously been featured in storylines alongside King Tunk.
 When Lem was re-introduced in 1954, its king was named Tunk but was clean-shaven and had a full head of hair; the Lemian king returned to his original design in 1959 but was again called Wur.
 He regained the name Tunk in 1961 (giving his full name as "Clab Tunk" on May 22, 1961) and from then on it stuck.

 Dave Wowee, Wonmug's great-great-great-grandson, was named in honor of (and drawn to resemble) Dave Graue, who typically told people that his last name "rhymes with Wowee".